Aliases for AZU1 Gene

 GeneCards Summary for AZU1 Gene

 AZU1 (Azurocidin 1) is a Protein Coding gene.
-Diseases associated with AZU1 include Camptodactyly-Arthropathy-Coxa Vara-Pericarditis Syndrome and Cornea Cancer.
+Diseases associated with AZU1 include Erysipelas and Camptodactyly-Arthropathy-Coxa Vara-Pericarditis Syndrome.
 Among its related pathways are Innate Immune System.
-GO annotations related to this gene include serine-type endopeptidase activity and toxic substance binding.
-An important paralog of this gene is ELANE.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and toxic substance binding.
+An important paralog of this gene is CTSG.